Superjie13/draw_rectangles/README.md

 ```bash
 python3 main.py
 ```
-- click on the `Load Image` button to load the covariance matrix
+- Click on the `Load Image` button to load the covariance matrix
-- draw a rectangle around the high covariance areas
+- Draw a rectangle around the high covariance areas
-- click on the `undo` button to remove the last rectangle
+- Click on the `undo` button to remove the last rectangle
-- click on the `Save` button to save the labeled areas to a json/txt file
+- Click on the `Save` button to save the labeled areas to a json/txt file